Wilfrick/Hanab-Convention/Structured_Reference.md

 17. Everyone now knows what's going on.

-We are now ready to turn this into a format definiton, but first it might be useful to have a word for the set of cards that Alice is talking about, so let's give a definiton for that first:
+We are now ready to turn this into a formal definiton, but first it might be useful to have a word for the set of cards that Alice is talking about, so let's give a definiton for that first:
 We define a __track__ to be a subset of the cards in each players' hands.
 A __track__ talks about the specific card in a player's hand, rather than the position in their hand.
 So if your first card is part of a track, and you discard, now your second card is the card in the track.
 We can now give the full definition for the play baton.
 We define the __Play Baton__ as follows: